iquety/console/docs/en/02-terminal-script.md

 The purpose of a terminal command is to be executed on the command line, for this obvious reason it is necessary to create a script to receive the arguments passed by the user.

-At the root of this repository there is an example script called **"example"**, containing the invocation of the `Freep\Console\Terminal` class:
+At the root of this repository there is an example script called **"example"**, containing the invocation of the `Iquety\Console\Terminal` class:

 ```php
 #!/bin/php